Arduino for Musicians

 I like to think of it as handmade live electronics, because, just like all my work, it’s reactive: it listens and responds to whatever the performer is doing in real time.

-I program the Arduino myself and connect it to Max/MSP using OSC (Open Sound Control), which allows me to build flexible systems that can translate movement, touch, or even physical gestures into musical events or visual changes.
-This way, I can shape the interaction to suit the needs of each piece or performance.
+I program the Arduino myself and connect it to Max/MSP using OSC (Open Sound Control), allowing me to build flexible systems that translate movement, gestures, or interactions into musical events.
+This setup enables me to create performances where physical action directly shapes sound in real time.

-Here are two examples of how I use Arduino in my practice: in the first one, it functions as a custom-built interface that allows me to trigger and manipulate sound in real time.
-In the second, I’ve mapped it to my body movements, using sensors placed on my arms, to control various parameters of a granular synthesizer.
+Here are three examples of how I use Arduino in my practice: in the first one, I integrated mechanical percussion instruments with solenoids, which can be automated or made responsive to a performer’s movements.
+Additionally, my Virtual Musician system learns from gestures to activate the solenoids, generating evolving rhythmic patterns that create complex and engaging textures.
+This setup was first presented on September 6, 2026.
+In the second example, I mapped Arduino sensors to my body movements, using sensors placed on my arms, to control various parameters of a granular synthesizer.
 This setup lets me shape sound textures through gesture, turning the performance into an embodied and dynamic interaction between movement and sound.
+In the third example, Arduino functions as a custom-built interface that allows me to trigger and manipulate sound in real time.